Article

 Clothing & Outdoor Gear

-Bemidji Woolen Mills stitch lumberjack-worthy coats, shirts, pants and hats in bold buffalo plaid, a tradition since 1920.
+Bemidji Woolen Mills has stitched lumberjack-worthy coats, shirts, pants and hats in bold buffalo plaid since 1920.
 Shoppers can also find blankets, hats, mittens and more at their downtown Bemidji store.

-Canal Park’s Duluth Pack has been making its iconic waxed canvas canoe camping packs since 1882, with modern items from buffalo plaid totes to purple canvas purses—a nod to the Minnesota Vikings or dearly departed Prince.
-Machines hum through the upper floors of Duluth’s Frost River store in Lincoln Park, where it also crafts waxed canvas and leather goods such as growler bags, packs for fat tire bikes, backpacks and duffels.
+Canal Park’s Duluth Pack has crafted beautiful canvas bags for outdoor enthusiasts since 1882, as well as plaid totes and purple canvas purses — a nod to the Minnesota Vikings and Prince.
+Machines hum through the upper floors of Duluth’s Frost River store in Lincoln Park, where it also crafts waxed canvas and leather goods such as growler bags, fat bike packs, and duffels.

 On the cusp of Minnesota’s famous Boundary Waters Canoe Area Wilderness, Ely shoppers can find locally made ribbon-trimmed anoraks and coats developed by dog sledders at Wintergreen Northern Wear and traditional moose hide boots at Steger Mukluks.

 Give the gift of toasty-warm hands and Scandinavian style with a pair of Nordic Mittens from Steller Handmade Goods.
-Each pair is lovingly handmade in Minneapolis using upcycled Norwegian vintage sweaters, high quality polar fleece insulation and leather palms.
+Each pair is lovingly handmade in Minneapolis using upcycled Norwegian vintage sweaters, high quality polar fleece, and leather palms.

-Itasca Leathergoods’ candy-aisle colors coax people into its stores in Crosslake and its factory outlet where they make the buttery moccasins, baby booties and wallets in St. George near Itasca State Park.
+Itasca Moccasin's candy-aisle colors coax people into its factory outlet, where they make soft and supple shoes and wallets a few miles east of Itasca State Park.

 Home Goods & Kitchenware

-Famous for its invention of the Bundt pan, Nordic Ware’s St. Louis Park factory store has catered to bakers for 70 years with hundreds of molds, specialty pans and innovative kitchen wares that add flair to the holidays.
+Famous for its Bundt pans, Nordic Ware has catered to bakers for 70 years with hundreds of holiday-oriented molds, specialty pans, and innovative kitchen wares.
+Factory store finds are on sale at the brand's St. Louis Park shop from Monday through Saturday

-The looms at Faribault Woolen Mill have been weaving classic wool blankets since 1868, along with stadium-ready Pak-a-Robes, shawls and even buffalo plaid placemats.
+The looms at Faribault Mill have been weaving classic wool blankets since 1868, along with stadium-ready Pak-a-Robes, shawls, and even buffalo plaid placemats.
+Factory tours are offered on Fridays and Saturdays at 11 a.m. and 1 p.m., and an annual tent sale is held every summer featuring rare deals on discontinued, overstock and one-of-a-kind items.

 Handmade toys at Lark Toys in Kellogg